PUT-PTM/STMArkanoid/README.md

          Then..
 File -> Import -> Gradle -> Gradle Project -> (choose directory where the .zip was extracted) -> Build Model -> Press Finish or whatever to end.

 IntelliJ: Basicly the same, but less things to do.
+If you clone from repository, you later need to check two checkboxes- auto import and default root- and choose the highest possible period chekbox.
+I will give more accurate info later.

 NetBeans: Firstly plugin, if you don't have already. ( Tools -> Plugin -> Available Plugins -> Gradle)
           Check checkbox and install, agree - easy stuff.